Thermalization at High Energies

 Both were found in idealized settings of nuclear collisions with a high degree of symmetries and in particular corners of a microscopic parameter space.

 The goal of High-TheQ is to understand thermalization in quantum field theory beyond these idealizations.
-The specific questions being addressed include:
+The project aims to address the following questions:

 1. Do hydrodynamic attractors appear for off-central nuclear collisions?